 ➡ If the housing of the safety sensor or the mounting bracket - despite being mounted on a non-conductive material - is connected to metallic parts (even temporarily), you must ensure that the appropriate potential equalization is provided between the switch cabinet and housing potential; e.g. by grounding the Ethernet connection.

 8.2 Interfaces

-The safety sensor has two interfaces:
+The safety sensor has the following interfaces:

-- · Interface for connection with the control system - · Interface for communication with PC or laptop
+- · Interface for connection with the control system - Ethernet interface for communication with PC or laptop - USB interface for communication with PC or laptop

 Tab.
 8.1: Interfaces